Generalized Jensen-Shannon Divergence Loss for Learning with Noisy Labels: Experiments

-Here, we study the effect of random perturbations $\mathcal{A}$, the distribution weight $\pi_1$ and the number of distributions $M$.
+Here, we study the behavior of the losses for different distribution weights $\pi_1$, number of distributions $M$, and epochs.
+We also provide insights on why $\DGJSnp$ performs better than $\DJSnp$.

-\textbf{Effect of }$\bm{\mathcal{A}}$.
-In this work, we use stochastic augmentations for $\mathcal{A}$, see Appendix \ref{sup:cifar-training-details} for details.
-Table \ref{tab:cifar-augs} reports validation accuracy results on 40\% symmetric and asymmetric noise on CIFAR-100 for varying amounts of augmentation.
-Strong augmentation is important for good performance, but is not necessary for $\DGJSnp$ to outperform the baselines.

-\textbf{Effect of }$\boldsymbol{\pi_1}$.
-In Figure \ref{fig:piAblation}, we plot the validation accuracy during training for both $\DJSnp$ and $\DGJSnp$ at different values of $\pi_1$ and noise rates $\eta$.
+\textbf{How does} $\bm{\pi_1}$ \textbf{control the trade-off of robustness and learnability?} In Figure \ref{fig:piAblation}, we plot the validation accuracy during training for both $\DJSnp$ and $\DGJSnp$ at different values of $\pi_1$ and noise rates $\eta$.
 From Proposition~\ref{prop:JS_limits_CE_MAE}, we expect $\DJSnp$ to behave as CE for low values of $\pi_1$ and as MAE for larger values of $\pi_1$.
 Figure \ref{fig:piAblation} (a-b) confirms this.
 Specifically, $\pi_1=0.1$ learns quickly and performs well for low noise but overfits for $\eta=0.6$ (characteristic of non-robust CE), on the other hand, $\pi_1=0.9$ learns slowly but is robust to high noise rates (characteristic of noise-robust MAE).

-In Figure \ref{fig:piAblation} (c-d), we observe two qualitative differences between $\DGJSnp$ and $\DJSnp$: 1) $\DGJSnp$ helps the learning dynamics for larger values of $\pi_1$ that otherwise learns slowly, and 2) converges to a higher validation accuracy.
-In Section \ref{sec:js-gjs-comp}, we take a closer look at the difference between the learning dynamics of $\DJSnp$ and $\DGJSnp$.
+In Figure \ref{fig:piAblation} (c-d), we observe three qualitative improvements of $\DGJSnp$ over $\DJSnp$: 1) no signs of overfitting to noise for large noise rates with low values of $\pi_1$, 2) better learning dynamics for large values of $\pi_1$ that otherwise learns slowly, and 3) converges to a higher validation accuracy.

-\textbf{Effect of $\mathbf{M}$}.
-Figure \ref{fig:MAblation} depicts validation accuracy for varying number of distributions $M$.
+\textbf{How many distributions to use?} Figure \ref{fig:MAblation} depicts validation accuracy for varying number of distributions $M$.
 For all noise rates, we observe a performance increase going from $M=2$ to $M=3$.
 However, the performance of $M>3$ depends on the noise rate.
 For lower noise rates, having more than three distributions can improve the performance.
 For higher noise rates \eg $60\%$, having $M>3$ degrades the performance.
-Remark \ref{remark:M-tradeoff-bounds} can explain this trade-off.
+We hypothesise this is due to: 1) at high noise rates, there are only a few correctly labeled examples that can help guide the learning, and 2) going from $M=2$ to $M=3$ adds a consistency term, while $M>3$ increases the importance of the consistency term in Proposition \ref{prop:GJS-JS-Consistency}.
+Therefore, for a large enough M, the loss will find it easier to keep the consistency term low (keep predictions close to uniform as at the initialization), instead of generalizing based on the few clean examples.
 For simplicity, we have used $M=3$ for all experiments with $\DGJSnp$.

-Next, we make a small ablation study on $\DGJSnp$ that corroborates the importance of its connection to consistency.